 Over the course of September, Netflix has underperformed the NASDAQ.
 As of this writing, Netflix’ stock has declined at the rate of -12.36% from September 1st, approximately when this controversy began.
 Over the same period, the NASDAQ 100 has declined by only a rate of -9.96%.
 Of course, stock market prices are determined by a wide variety of factors and subject to variation, but Netflix’ underperformance has coincided with a major controversy for the company.
 As such, Netflix’ leadership would be unwise to completely disregard this signal from the markets.

-One of these Senators, Ted Cruz of Texas, has even asked the Department of Justice to investigate whether Netflix has violated federal laws against the production and distribution of child pornography.
+One of these Senators, Ted Cruz of Texas, asked the Department of Justice to investigate whether Netflix has violated federal laws against the production and distribution of child pornography.
 Needless to say, these represent substantial risks to the company, and whether legal action materializes or not, Netflix has suffered a loss in prestige that cannot be denied, as evidenced by the spike in cancellations and negative media coverage.

 Netflix should immediately take steps to rectify the damage it has incurred and ensure something like this does not occur again.
 For starters, Netflix should consider instituting a program promoting viewpoint diversity at the company.
 Netflix has programs devoted to encouraging diversity in gender, race, and sexuality, but has no programs to ensure diversity of values, ideology, and political viewpoint among its employees.
 At Netflix’ annual shareholder meeting, the board lobbied against the passage of a resolution designed to do just that.